WWAMI Rural Health Research Center

 Access to recommended cancer screening is more difficult for rural residents than their urban counterparts.
 This study uses the Surveillance, Epidemiology and End Results Program (SEER) data to examine the extent to which rural residents present at more advanced disease stages for breast and colorectal cancer diagnosis than urban residents.

-Topics: Health disparities, Health promotion and disease prevention, Health services
+Topics: Cancer, Health disparities and health equity, Health promotion and disease prevention, Health services

 Geographic Access to Healthcare for Rural Medicare Beneficiaries: An Update and National Look

 This objective of this study is to compare, at a national and census division level, where rural and urban Medicare beneficiaries receive ambulatory care, which types of specialists they utilize and how far beneficiaries are traveling to obtain care.